Woman wearing non-slip shoes on the snow.

 Another option is to re-sole your shoes.
 However, you will likely have to go to a shoe repair store to fix your shoes.

-Setup a New Rubber Base
+Set Up a New Rubber Base

 Use Puff Paint